Alaska Airlines Credit Cards

 No Foreign Transaction Fee

 Even if you don't live near one of Alaska's hubs, the signup offer is still valuable.
-You can use the points to fly on Alaska, American, or another one of Alaska's many partners.
+You can use the points to fly on Alaska, American, or another one of Alaska's many other partners.

 Because it is hard to use credit card travel benefits during the pandemic, Alaska has made some temporary changes to their cards.